Shrimp Summer Rolls: How to Prevent Sticking Recipe

 Freshness is paramount for shrimp.

-Choose shrimp with translucent, firm bodies and glossy shells.
+Choose shrimp with translucent, firm bodies and shiny shells.

-Shrimp that don't smell fishy and have a bouncy texture are key to the taste of your summer rolls.
+Shrimp that are not fishy-smelling and have a springy texture will largely determine the taste of your summer rolls.

-For bell peppers and cucumbers, look for vibrant colors, firm textures, and no blemishes.
+For bell peppers and cucumbers, look for bright, firm, and blemish-free produce.

-Bell peppers, in particular, should feel heavy and solid for freshness and crispness.
+Bell peppers, in particular, should feel heavy and full, indicating freshness and crispness.

-For red cabbage, select heads with tightly packed, deeply colored leaves and no wilting on the outer leaves.
+For red cabbage, select one with tightly packed, deeply colored leaves and no wilting on the outer leaves.

-Opting for fresh, seasonal ingredients will ensure your summer rolls are even more delicious and nutritious.
+Opting for fresh, seasonal ingredients will ensure you enjoy even more delicious and nutritious summer rolls.

 🔄 Substitution Guide